David Kamande, MSW, LCSW

 Abby is interested in working with clients in the LGBTQ2IA+ community, those with ADHD/ADD, and Autism Spectrum Disorder.

-Clare Czolgosz, LSW (She/Her)
+Clare Czolgosz, MSW, LSW (She/Her)

 Clare earned a Bachelor of Arts in Psychology, Magna Cum Laude from Saint Mary's College and has completed a Masters in Social Work with a focus on mental health and addictions at Indiana University South Bend.
 Her undergraduate research focused on understanding visual stereotypy neural reward systems in the brain comparing autistic and neurotypical individuals.
 Additional research focused on support systems necessary for parents and caregivers of children on the Autism Spectrum.
 She has worked professionally in clinic and college-based settings with children, adolescence and young adults on the spectrum, and has worked in individual, family and group settings.